-Introductory note: This manual endorses the VDA-VDI lashing standard, which is enforced by the police of the Federal Republic of Germany.
+Introductory note: This manual endorses the VDA-VDI 2007 lashing standard from 2009, which is enforced by the police of the Federal Republic of Germany.
 Those wishing to cross German territory are obligated to follow it or face prosecution.
+Please note that a new version of this standard is in the process and will be published in the course of 2022.